oxylabs/free-proxy-list/README.md

 ## How to get free proxy IPs

-1. Start by creating your account on the [Oxylabs dashboard](https://dashboard.oxylabs.io/).
+1. Register your account on the [Oxylabs dashboard](https://dashboard.oxylabs.io/).
 2. Head to the [Datacenter Proxies page](https://dashboard.oxylabs.io/en/overview/datacenter-proxies) and create a proxy user.
 3. Test the connection using a proxy manager or send a web request via cURL, Python, or your preferred setup.